 - To maintain and develop a strong local involvement in our work and site.

 History of Murton

-The Trust takes its name from the original Murton Farm which dates back to the 18th century, but there is evidence that some of the earliest inhabitants of the area date back to the Bronze Age and three Bronze Age cists, some 4000 years old, were found at Murton.
+The Trust takes its name from the original Murton Farm which dates back to the 18th century, but there is evidence that some of the earliest inhabitants of the area date back to the Bronze Age, as three Bronze Age cists, some 4000 years old, were found at Murton!

 When the nearby Restenneth Moss and loch were drained in the 18th century the land was developed into farmland and Murton Farm was established to produce corn and flax for local mills.
-It later produced grain and potatoes and beef cattle were also reared.
+It later produced grain and potatoes.
+Beef cattle were also reared on the premises’.